cue-lang/cue/doc/ref/spec.md

 PackageName    = identifier .
 ```

-The PackageName must not be the blank identifier or a definition identifier.
+The PackageName must not be a definition identifier.

+If the PackageName is the blank identifier (`_`), it is treated the same as if there
+were no package clause.
+This can be useful to allow adding
+package level attributes or doc comments to a non-package
+CUE file.

 ```
 package math